eighthhiro/dev-setup/README.md

 1. Open VS Code.
 2. Sign in with your GitHub account (Accounts icon in the bottom-left corner).
 3. Use `Ctrl+Shift+P` -> "Git: Clone" to pull down any of your repos.
+4. Also, Pull up a New terminal and introduce who you are by typing: git config --global user.email "youractualemail@example.com" git config --global user.name "Your Actual Name"

 That's it -- Git and VS Code are ready to use.